Restorative Care Dentistry

 - To cover severely discolored.

 - To make a cosmetic modification.

-- For children, a crown may be used on primary (baby) teeth in order to.
+For children, a stainless crown may be used on primary (baby) teeth in order to.

-3) Decrease the frequency of general anesthesia for children unable because of age, behavior, or medical history to fully cooperate with the requirements of proper dental care
+- Decrease the frequency of general anesthesia for children unable because of age, behavior, or medical history to fully cooperate with the requirements of proper oral care

 Types of Crowns Available

 Permanent crowns can be made from stainless steel, all metal (such as gold or another alloy), porcelain-fused-to-metal, all resin, or all ceramic.
-Stainless steel crowns are prefabricated crowns that are used on permanent teeth primarily as a temporary measure.
-The crown protects the tooth or filling while a permanent crown is made from another material.
-For children, a stainless steel crown is commonly used to fit over a primary tooth that’s been prepared to fit it.
-The crown covers the entire tooth and protects it from further decay.
-When the primary tooth comes out to make room for the permanent tooth, the crown comes out naturally with it.
-In general, stainless steel crowns are used for children’s teeth because they don’t require multiple dental visits to put in place and so are more cost-effective than custom-maifyde crowns and prophylactic dental care needed to protect a tooth without a crown.
+Stainless steel ones are prefabricated that are used on permanant one primarily as a temporary measure.
+It protects the tooth or filling while a permanent one is made from another material.
+For children, a stainless steel crown is commonly used to fit over a primary one that’s been prepared to fix it.
+It covers the entire teeth and protects it from further decay.
+When it exfoliate out to make room for the permanent one, it comes out naturally with it.
+In general, stainless steel one's are used for children’s teeth because they don’t require multiple dental visits to put in place and so are more cost-effective than custom-made and prophylactic restorative care needed to protect a tooth without of it.

-Metals used in crowns include gold alloy, other alloys (for example, palladium), or a base-metal alloy (for example, nickel or chromium).
-Compared with other crown types, less tooth structure needs to be removed with metal crowns, and tooth wear to opposing teeth is kept to a minimum.
+Metals used in it, includes gold alloy, other alloys (for example, palladium), or a base-metal alloy (for example, nickel or chromium).
+Compared with other types, less structure needs to be removed with metal ones, and it wear to opposing teeth is kept to a minimum.
 Metal crowns withstand biting and chewing forces well and probably last the longest in terms of wear down.
-Also, metal crowns rarely chip or break.
+Also, it rarely chip or break.
 The metallic color is the main drawback.
-Metal crowns are a good choice for out-of-sight molars.
+They are a good choice for out-of-sight molars.